rdpresser/tc-cloud-games/README.md

   All operations return `Result<T>` (Ardalis.Result), supporting success, invalid, and error states.

 - **Testing**:
-  - Unit and integration tests for all layers.
+  - Unit tests for all layers.
   - AutoFixture and Bogus for random data.
   - FakeItEasy for mocking.
   - Architecture tests to enforce boundaries.